 Many of the University's faculty members have received the highest recognition from their peers by being named fellows of prominent scholarly organizations or have received other prestigious awards for their distinguished accomplishments.
 These include 42 memberships in the National Academies of Sciences, Engineering, and Medicine.
-As well as 26 memberships in the American Academy of Arts and Sciences, and more than 115 memberships in the American Association for the Advancement of Science.
+As well as 27 memberships in the American Academy of Arts and Sciences, and more than 115 memberships in the American Association for the Advancement of Science.

-As of Fall 2018, the University's faculty and staff who were employed full-time or part-time on a regular basis totaled 25,429, of whom 20,795 were represented, for purposes of collective negotiations, by 7 academic labor organizations, and 16 administrative, clerical, healthcare, service, and technical labor organizations.
+As of Fall 2019, the University's faculty and staff who were employed full-time or part-time on a regular basis totaled 25,571, of whom 20,877 were represented, for purposes of collective negotiations, by 7 academic labor organizations, and 17 administrative, clerical, healthcare, service, and technical labor organizations.

-As of Fall 2018, there were 4,634 employees who were not represented by unions consisting of managerial, professional, supervisory, and confidential employees.
+As of Fall 2019, there were 4,694 employees who were not represented by unions consisting of managerial, professional, supervisory, and confidential employees.

 In 2019, the University completed negotiations with unions representing almost all of the staff with overall salary and wage increases in the 3% range.
 Ratified contracts with such unions are in place through June 30, 2022.
+The University is currently in negotiations with unions to amend contracts due to the fiscal emergency brought about the current health crisis.
+See "COVID-19 Pandemic" herein.